Blanching

 Briefly boiling food then plunging it into ice water to stop cooking — used to preserve color, texture, and nutrients.

 Blanching is a two-step cooking technique: briefly boil food in salted water, then immediately transfer it to an ice bath to stop the cooking.
 The full two-step process is known as blanch and shock.
-It is one of the most useful techniques in any kitchen — fast, forgiving, and the difference between dull, mushy vegetables and vibrant, crisp ones.
+It's one of the most useful techniques in any kitchen, and the difference between dull, mushy vegetables and ones that pop with color and snap.

 When to blanch